BEROCHLU/openai-cli-chatbot/README.md

 ## Usage
 Basic chat:

-    User: Your question
+    user: Your question

 File analysis mode: (Use spaces around '|' and multiple files supported.)

-    User: Explain these codes | /path/to/example.py | /path/to/another_file.py
+    user: Explain these codes | /path/to/example.py | /path/to/another_file.py

 Exit: Press Enter with empty input to save the conversation history to `./history` folder.

 Immediately save conversation history at any time:

-    User: !save
+    user: !save

 Typing `!save` will instantly save the current conversation history without exiting.